 At the turn of the decade, a little game called Minecraft proved to be a revelation in videogames – inspiring a whole generation of players and developers in the process.
 Markus ‘Notch’ Persson created a blocky, sandbox world that essentially let us create anything we like and share it with our friends.
 It’s a cultural phenomenon that sold millions of copies before Mojang, the small studio behind it, was bought out by Microsoft in 2014.

 There’s been a plethora of Minecraft clones over the years, but none really delivered the whole package like Minecraft does.
-On top of the vanilla experience, players have created mods and server plugins that expand its creative possibilities even further, from changing the Ender Dragon to letting you play as Thomas The Tank Engine, and even redesigning the entire game with modpacks like Feed The Beast.
+On top of the vanilla experience, players have created Minecraft mods and Minecraft server plugins that expand its creative possibilities even further, from changing the Ender Dragon to letting you play as Thomas The Tank Engine, and even redesigning the entire game with modpacks like Feed The Beast.

 Sometimes, though, you may only want part of the Minecraft experience, augmented with other flavours and moods.
 That’s where the best games like Minecraft come in.
-We’ve got five games here that are similar to Minecraft in some fashion, be it the creative aspect, mining, exploration, or something else.
+We’ve got nine games here that are similar to Minecraft in some fashion, be it the creative aspect, mining, exploration, or something else.
 Enjoy!